 The Directors are responsible for the determination of the Company's investment policy and have overall responsibility for the Company's activities.
-On 1 January 2021, the Company had, however, entered into an Investment Advisory Agreement with Hindsight Solutions Limited, ("Hindsight" or the "Investment Adviser") under which the Investment Adviser was appointed to provide consultancy and investment advisory services, which includes realising the Company's assets in an orderly and timely manner and the return of cash to Shareholders, subject to the overriding supervision of the Directors.
+On 1 January 2021, the Company had, however, entered into an Investment Advisory Agreement ("IAA") with Hindsight Solutions Limited, ("Hindsight" or the "Investment Adviser") under which the Investment Adviser was appointed to provide consultancy and investment advisory services, which includes realising the Company's assets in an orderly and timely manner and the return of cash to Shareholders, subject to the overriding supervision of the Directors.

 The Directors consider the interests of Shareholders, as a whole, have been best served by the appointment of the Investment Adviser to achieve the Company's investment objectives.
 The advisory fee payable to the Investment Adviser, the terms of which are set out in note 3 to the Financial Statements, was restructured in 2020 in order to reflect the new investment policy of the Company.
 The Board believes that the fee structure continues to align the interests of Hindsight with the interests of Shareholders.
+In light of the intention to place the Company into liquidation by December 2024, the Board approved a proposal from the Management Engagement Committee that the Company seek to amend the notice period under the Investment Advisory Agreement ("IAA") from three months to one month, which was agreed with the Investment Adviser on 30 July 2024, with effect from 31 October 2024.